***Post was written after 6 months living in Korea however I updated a few things after 2 years of living in Gwangju!***

 It’s tough to pack your life into a couple bags but you can do it!
 Fighting!!!
 (If you are moving to Korea, you will soon learn the term Fighting!!!
 It pretty much means “You can do it!”)
 So Fighting!
 Let’s start 🙂

 If you are bigger than a size 8.5 it’s hard to find shoes.
 I am a size 9.5 and I have bought shoes in Korea from Zara, H&M and converse store.
 It’s possible but definitely harder to find.
 I’m glad I packed the 11 pairs of shoes I did.
 For reference I packed 2 pairs of leather boots, 2 TOMS, 1 pair of sandals (wish I would have packed more) 1 pair of tennis shoes (wish I would have brought one more pair) 2 pairs of flats, and 2 pairs of ankle booties.
 I wear them ALL and I feel like even after 6 months they are pretty worn in.
 I didn’t pack any heels except for one pair of heeled booties.
 In Gwangju it’s very rare to see anyone wearing heels.
 It’s more common in Seoul but I did pack heeled booties that I wear out at night to the bars or clubs.
 I don’t regret bringing heels as I wouldn’t have worn them here.
 We walk everywhere here so your shoes get worn in quickly.
 It’s amazing how fast my one pair of tennis shoes has been worn in.
 I play volleyball for both schools I teach at, and I also work out at a gym and I go hiking all in the same shoes- I definitely wish I would have packed another pair.
+I also highly recommend loafers.
+I think they are stylish and comfortable for everyday walking but that’s just my style preference 🙂

 I made the biggest mistake and packed way too many clothes.
 First off – I am in love with Korean style so I have bought soooo many clothes from here.
-I have bought 3 coats and a billion other clothing items because I think their style is incredible and I don’t even want to wear half the clothes I brought so keep that in mind.
+I have bought at least 15 coats (in two years) and a billion other clothing items because I think their style is incredible and I don’t even want to wear half the clothes I brought so keep that in mind.
 Their winter style is oversized turtle neck sweaters, oversized coats and skinny jeans or cute miniskirts with tights.
 I recommend bringing lots of tights too!
 I actually regret not bringing every mini skirt I own from back home.
 Now I have bought like 7 more since they are so comfy to teach in and wear around town.
 You can dress them up or down.
 So do yourself a favor and if you know you will shop here…pack less.
 I wish someone would have told me “If you have only worn this blouse once in the past year…DON’T bring it.
 What makes you think that you will wear it more in Korea?”

 Koreans dress very conservatively.
 Women do not show their shoulders, collar bones or chest.
 Meaning no tank tops or strapless items.
 I don’t even wear V-neck shirts here.
 Forget packing a ton of sleeveless options unless you wear a cardigan with them.
 And summers are VERY humid so bring breathable clothing like cotton items.
 I also brought too many scarves…I wear scarves a ton but brought wayyyyy too many.
 Only bring your favorite 3.
 I brought like 12 oops haha again I overpacked 🙂